peeringdb/docs/docs/ix-f-json-import-rules.md

-# Rules for the IX-F JSON importer
+# Rules for the IX-F JSON Importer
 PeeringDB allows networks and IXes to contol entries via the IX-F JSON import feature.

 ## General remarks